confluentinc/streaming-ops/README.md

 ## Info

-* Flux is configured to sync with the repository once per minute, you can force a syncronization with the command: `make sync`
+* FluxCD is configured to sync with the repository once per minute, you can force a syncronization with the command: `make sync`
 * You can open a terminal on the cluster with some dev tools available with: `make prompt`

 ## Credits / Links
 * Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987
 * The script based Operator patterns in this repository are based on the shell-operator project @ https://github.com/flant/shell-operator
+* [FluxCD](https://github.com/fluxcd/flux) is used for GitOps based CD